aerospike/aerospike-client-python/doc/query.rst

     .. method:: execute_background([, policy])

-        Execute a record UDF on records found by the query in the background.
+        Execute a record UDF or write operations on records found by the query in the background.
 This method returns before the query has completed.
-        A UDF must have been added to the query with :meth:`Query.apply` .
+        A UDF or a list of write operations must have been added to the query with :meth:`Query.apply` or :meth:`Query.add_ops` respectively.

         :param dict policy: optional :ref:`aerospike_write_policies`.